UKCloud/documentation/articles/openshift/oshift-how-restrict-access-to-openshift-routes-by-ip-address.md

 toc_mdlink: oshift-how-restrict-access-to-openshift-routes-by-ip-address.md
 ---

-# How to only allow trusted IP's to be able to access routes in Openshift
+# How to restrict access to OpenShift routes by IP address

 ## Overview